-- 5. Start your engine in the normal way.
-After starting, run it at about 2000 rpm for several minutes with the accelerator pedal lightly depressed. - 6.
-Carefully disconnect the cables in the exact reverse order: the negative cable and then the positive cable. - Carefully dispose of the battery cover cloths-they may now contain sulfuric acid. - If removed, replace all the battery vent plugs.
+- Start your engine in the normal way.
+After starting, run it at about 2000 rpm for several minutes with the accelerator pedal lightly depressed. - Carefully disconnect the cables in the exact reverse order: the negative cable and then the positive cable. - Carefully dispose of the battery cover cloths-they may now contain sulfuric acid. - 8.
+If removed, replace all the battery vent plugs.

-If the cause of your battery discharging is not apparent (for example, lights left on), you should have it checked at your Toyota dealer.
+If the cause of your battery discharging is not apparent (for example, lights left on), you should have it checked.